AsherJingkongChen/gaussian-splatting/README.md

 ### Hardware Requirements

-- CUDA-ready GPU with Compute Capability 7.0+
+- CUDA-ready GPU with Compute Capability 7.0+ and ablility to install SDK 12.x
 - 24 GB VRAM (to train to paper evaluation quality)
 - Please see FAQ for smaller VRAM configurations

 ### Software Requirements
 - Conda (recommended for easy setup)
 - C++ Compiler for PyTorch extensions
-- CUDA SDK 12.x for PyTorch extensions.
-Windows users should install it *after* Visual Studio.
 - Environment variables including `$PATH` or `%PATH%` should be set carefully

 ### Setup